 My own blog has gotten short shrift here of late, sacrificed on the altar of all the other blogs I had to write guest posts for.
 While fiction flows readily from my mind to my screen, the nonfiction articles take longer.
 For one thing, I suppose I don’t want to be writing simply because someone told me a couple of years ago, “All writers must have blogs.”What that means is I try to come up with a topic that will be of interest to people and will give them something to walk away with.
 The proliferation of blogs has been as great—or greater—than the proliferation of books in the past few years.
 So there are a lot of choices.
 That being said, thanks for tuning into mine.
 I do try to make the moments you spend here worthwhile for both of us.

 Like many of you, I view the year drawing to a close as a time for introspection.
 For paging through what I did this last year and seeing what went well—and what didn’t.
 Obviously, no one wants to repeat their mistakes, but it’s seldom that simple.
-Take the election just past.
+Take the mess in our nation's capitol.
 I’m sure you’re all heartily sick of the endless post mortems.
 The bottom line is this: a strategy someone thought would work didn’t.
 That doesn’t mean throwing out all the ideology for a particular party.
 But it might mean dissecting just what went wrong and why.
-And dropping the media and their endless (misleading and meaningless) polls into a black hole say from July through the election.
-(Whoops!
-That just sort of slipped out.
-Sorry.)
+And dropping the media and their endless (misleading and meaningless) polls into a black hole--forever.

 Fortunately, our individual lives are easier to manage.
 We can take stock of what we want to accomplish in the year to come and apply the filter of our wisdom to figure out what steps we need to take to bring our goals to fruition.
 When I was much younger, it was traditional to make New Year’s resolutions.
 I don’t know if anyone does that anymore.
 I remember some of mine.
 But then I’d put my list up on my bulletin board.
 Not exactly front and center, but close.